gyrdym/ml_linalg/README.md

 the pure math.
 So, the library contains a high performance SIMD vector class, based on [Float32x4](https://api.dartlang.org/stable/2.1.0/dart-typed_data/Float32x4-class.html) - [Float32x4Vector](https://github.com/gyrdym/linalg/blob/master/lib/src/vector/float32x4/float32x4_vector.dart).
 Most of operations in the vector class are performed in four "threads".
-This kind of concurrency is reached by special 128-bit processor registers, which are used directly by program code.
+This kind of parallelism is reached by special 128-bit processor registers, which are used directly by program code.
 For better understanding of the topic please read the [article](https://www.dartlang.org/articles/dart-vm/simd).
 It is also possible to implement [Float64x2](https://api.dartlang.org/stable/2.1.0/dart-typed_data/Float64x2-class.html)-based version of vector using existing codebase, but so far there is no need to do so.
     The class [Float32x4Vector](https://github.com/gyrdym/linalg/blob/master/lib/src/vector/float32x4/float32x4_vector.dart)